theNewDynamic/minjinlee.com/content/book/pachinko.md

 date: 2017-02-07 00:00:00 +0000
 publisher: Grand Central Publishing
 subtitle: ''
+genre:
-genre: Fiction
+  - Fiction
-description: A saga about four generations of a poor Korean immigrant family fight to control their destiny in 20th-century Japan, exiled from their home.
+description: "A saga about four generations of a poor Korean immigrant family fight to control their destiny in 20th-century Japan, exiled from their home."
 editions_isbn:
   hardcover: 9781455563937
   paperback: 9781455563920